AresCyber/Alexander/README.md

 4. Train the algorithm.
 Simply run `python3 1_trainer.py`.
 That's it!
 That's all you need to train the model.
 5. Set custom voice passwords on lines 18,21,24, and 35.
 6. Create an August account and use "augusttest.py"
-    a. enter email and password into the `email@email.com` and `password` fields
+    1. enter email and password into the `email@email.com` and `password` fields
-    b. an email with a verification code will be sent.
+    1. an email with a verification code will be sent.
-    c. uncomment line 16 and proceed to enter code in the parenthesis.
+    1. uncomment line 16 and proceed to enter code in the parenthesis.
 A new cached credentials file should have been created
-    d. enter email and password into the "augustlock.py" file
+    1. enter email and password into the "augustlock.py" file
 7. Create a twilio account and acquire a free api key.
 In mms.py enter your account sid, api key, and target phone number for notifications.

 8. Configure IP tables to block all incoming traffic.
 A template is provided for blocking it all or allowing SSH and VNC.